 The School of Nursing (offices, lobby, classrooms and clinical skills lab) is located on the 2nd floor of the Winter Education Complex (the WEC), situated on the corner of SW Fourth Street and SW Davis Avenue in College Place.

 At the end of the sophomore year, nursing students transfer to the Portland campus to continue their studies.

-All junior and senior level nursing courses are taught on the Portland campus which is located on the east side of Portland, Oregon, adjacent to Adventist Medical Center.
+All junior- and senior-level nursing courses are taught on the Portland campus, located on the east side of Portland, Oregon, adjacent to Adventist Health Portland.

 The campus is comprised of two main buildings: